microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/wopi_requirements.rst

 =============================================================

 This section documents specific requirements for your WOPI implementation for integration with |Office iOS| beyond what is documented in general for WOPI.
+You can learn more about how |Office iOS| uses these operations in the :ref:`operational flows` section.

 Required WOPI Operations for |Office iOS|